The Best Day Trips From Aix-en-Provence, France

 Getting to Aix-en-Provence

-Unlike other main centres in Provence, Aix doesn’t have its own airport.
+Unlike plenty of main centres in Provence, Aix doesn’t have its own airport.
 Instead, it shares services with nearby Marseille airport, which is a little more than a half-hour drive away.
 So if you’re flying from within France, or from abroad, you’ll need to arrange onward travel from Marseille to Aix.

 There is a bus that runs between the airport and Aix every 30 minutes.
 You can find fare and timetable information here.
-If you’re taking the train down from Paris, be aware that the Aix TGV station is a long way out of the city.
+If you’re taking the train from Paris, be aware that the Aix TGV station is a long way out of the city.

 The same bus that runs between Aix-en-Provence and Marseille Airport also calls in at the TGV station.
-The other option is hiring a car from the TGV station or Marseille airport and continuing your journey at your own pace.
+The other optionย is hiring a car from the TGV station or Marseille airport and continuing your journey at your own pace.

 Best places to stay in Aix-en-Provence, France